gkjohnson/threejs-sandbox/conditional-lines/README.md

 - Add support for Line2 objects to display fat lines.
 - Generate the conditional lines and "hard" lines in a single pass.

+## TODO

+- Use a standard material to render the "lit" geometry case.
+- Perform a depth prepass after rendering lines, then render the "solid" geometry transparently to displaying the